Discovering Authenticity in the Guatemalan Highlands

 Although I don’t remember the first time hearing the anecdote, I’ve heeded my grandfather’s advice and strived to live like my father since.

-In January of 2017, I set off for a three month journey - one month in Guatemala to learn about natural building, another in Nicaragua to experience permaculture in action, and one last month in Costa Rica studying the inner workings of eco villages.
+In January of 2017, I set off for a three-month journey - one month in Guatemala to learn about natural building, another in Nicaragua to experience permaculture in action, and one last month in Costa Rica studying the inner workings of eco villages.

-The trip was a chance to figure out how to connect skillsets earned from my previous careers in hospitality and growing startup companies to new possibilities; ones that had the potential to change the world or at least a number of communities within it.
+The trip was a chance to figure out how to connect skillsets earned from my previous careers in hospitality and growing startup companies to new possibilities, ones that had the potential to change the world or at least a number of communities within it.

 It was the first time I felt the call to live with purpose and nurture my own passions with intention.